-CREST is the UK-based central securities depository that holds UK equities and UK gilts, as well as Irish equities and other international securities.
+CREST is the UK-based central securities depository that holds UK equities and UK gilts, as well as other international securities.

 Euroclear UK & Ireland is the Central Securities Depository (CSD) of the United Kingdom, Ireland, Jersey, Guernsey and the Isle of Man.
 Our CREST system provides advanced, Straight-Through Processing (STP) settlement and related services for a wide range of corporate and government securities.